Cleg83/tool_db/README.md

 ### Edit Tool

-The form to edit a tool is in the same 3 step format as adding a tool but the tool details are pre-populated in every step:
+The form to edit a tool is in the same 3 step format as adding a tool, but the tool details are pre-populated in every step:

 ![edit tool step 1](tool_db/static/images/edit-tool-step1.png)
 <br>